-While roses (Rosa spp.) maintain an air of mystery among gardeners, they are actually fairly easy to grow, and they usually grow quickly, producing blooms in their first season.
+While roses (Rosa spp.) maintain an air of mystery among gardeners, many of them are actually fairly easy to grow, and they usually grow quickly, producing blooms in their first season.
 Watching a rose metamorphose from a bare stick in the pot you purchased from a nursery into a landscape stunner is one of the great pleasures of a home garden.

 There are as many cultivars of roses as there are grains of sand (OK, that might be an exaggeration, but it makes the point), but most fall into broad categories, and the category of rose will impact its growth rate.